![]() |

 1) Purposes of Discussions.
 Discussions are held to:

-A) promote understanding of the University's requirements and the offerors' proposals; and
+A) promote understanding of the University's requirements and the offerors' proposals (e.g., determine in greater detail milestones, deliverables and timelines for completion of work); and

 B) facilitate arriving at a contract that will be most advantageous to the State, taking into consideration price and the other evaluation factors set forth in the RFP.

 2) Conduct of Discussions.
 Offerors shall be accorded fair and equal treatment with respect to any opportunity for discussions and clarifications of proposals.
+Discussion may be conducted by the university, in consultation with the SPO, with vendors reasonably susceptible of being awarded a contract based on qualifications and price.
 If during the discussions it is determined there is a need for any substantial revision of, or change to, the RFP, the RFP shall be canceled and may be resolicited to incorporate the clarification or change.
 Auction techniques (revealing one offeror's price to another) and disclosure of any information from competing proposals are prohibited.
 Any substantial oral clarification of a proposal shall be reduced to writing by the offeror.

 3) Best and Final Offers.
 The SPO may request best and final offers from those offerors deemed acceptable after completion of any discussions.
 Best and final offers shall be submitted by a specified date and time.
 The SPO may conduct additional discussions or require another submission of best and final offers.
 The scope of the best and final offer and the number of vendors allowed to participate shall be defined by the SPO.
+The primary objective of best and final offers is to maximize the university's ability to obtain best value, based on the requirements and the evaluation factors set forth in the solicitation.
 If an offeror does not submit either a notice of withdrawal or another best and final offer, the offeror's immediately previous offer will be construed as its best and final offer.

-h) Award An award shall be made by the SPO pursuant to a written determination showing the basis on which the award was found to be most advantageous to the State, taking into consideration price and evaluation factors set forth in the RFP.
+An award shall be made by the SPO pursuant to a written determination showing the basis on which the award was found to be most advantageous to the State, taking into consideration price and evaluation factors set forth in the RFP.
 The contract file shall contain the basis on which the award is made.
-After the most advantageous finding is presented to the SPO, the SPO may request a reduction in the price only term of the proposal.
+Any changes negotiated after award, other than reduction in price, must be submitted to the SPO for approval prior to contract execution.